-Prosecutors plan to charge a police officer accused of pressing his knee against ’s neck with second-degree murder, and for the first time will level charges against three other officers at the scene, a newspaper has reported.
+Prosecutors plan to charge a Minneapolis police officer accused of pressing his knee against George Floyd’s neck with second-degree murder, and for the first time will level charges against three other officers at the scene, a newspaper has reported.

 The officer, Derek Chauvin, was fired on May 26 and initially charged with third-degree murder and second-degree manslaughter.
 The three other officers were also fired but were not immediately charged.

 The Star Tribune reported that Minnesota Attorney General Keith Ellison would be upgrading the charge against Chauvin while also charging Thomas Lane, J Kueng and Tou Thao with aiding and abetting second-degree murder.

 The newspaper cited multiple law enforcement sources familiar with the case who spoke on condition of anonymity.